Links on Android Authority may earn us a commission. Learn more.

 - Dimensions: 211 x 180 x 119mm, 2kg

-Those who don’t mind carrying around a larger device will love the FlashFish 45000mAh Solar Generator.
+Those who don’t mind carrying a larger device will love the FlashFish 45000mAh Solar Generator.
 It comes with its handle, which is helpful considering how unpocketable the accessory is.
 You’ll be rewarded with a hefty 45000mAh battery and plenty of ports.

 It’s also nice to have 200W power output, which will be helpful if you need to run more power-hungry devices.
 Additionally, you can connect it to portable solar panels for outdoor energy management.